Pied Piper of Hamelin: The Wedding House

-A similar inscription can be found on the "Wedding- or Hochzeitshaus, a fine structure erected between 1610 and 1617 for marriage festivities, but diverted from its purpose since 1721.
+A similar inscription can be found on the "Wedding-house" or Hochzeitshaus, a fine structure erected between 1610 and 1617 for marriage festivities, but diverted from its purpose since 1721.
 Behind rises the spire of the parish church of St. Nicholas which, in the words of an English book of folklore, may still "enwall stones that witness how the parents prayed, while the Piper wrought sorrow for them without":

 The Town Gate

-Part of the town gate from the year 1556 is today exhibited at the Hamelin Museum.
+A portion of the town gate dating from the year 1556 is currently exhibited at the Hamelin Museum.
 According to Hamelin Museum, this stone is the oldest surviving sculptural evidence for the legend.
 It bears the following inscription:

 Verses in the monastery at Hamelin

-The Hamelin Museum writes:In the mid 14th Century, a monk from Minden, Heinrich von Herford, puts together a collection of holy legends called the “Catena Aurea”.
-It speaks of a “miracle” that took place in 1284 in Hamelin.
+The Hamelin Museum writes:In the mid 14th Century, a monk from Minden, Heinrich von Herford, puts together a collection of holy legends called the "Catena Aurea".
+It speaks of a "miracle" that took place in 1284 in Hamelin.
 A youth appeared and played on a strange silver flute.
 Every child that heard the flute, followed the stranger.
-They left Hameln by the Eastern gate and disappeared at Kalvarien Hill.
+They left Hamelin by the Eastern gate and disappeared at Kalvarien Hill.
 This is the oldest known account of this occurrence.
-Around this time a verse of rhyme is found in “zu Hameln im Kloster”.
-It tells about the children’s disappearance.
+Around this time a verse of rhyme is found in "zu Hameln im Kloster".
+It tells about the children's disappearance.
 It is written in red ink on the title page of a missal.
-It bewails “the 130 beloved Hamelner children” who were “eaten alive by Calvaria”.
+It bewails "the 130 beloved Hamelner children" who were "eaten alive by Calvaria".
 The original verses are probably the oldest written source of this legend.
 It has been missing for hundreds of years.However, different versions of transcriptions of handwritten copies still exist.
 One was published by Heinrich Meibom in 1688.
 Another was included by Johann Daniel Gottlieb Herr under the title Passionale Sanctorum in Collectanea zur Geschichte der Stadt Hameln.
 His manuscript is dated 1761.
 There are some Latin verses which had a prose version underneath: